cv-library/jquery-spellchecker/README.md

 ## Contributing

-* View the [contribute documentation](https://github.com/badsyntax/jquery-spellchecker/blob/master/CONTRIBUTING.md) to learn how to contribute to the project.
+* View the [contribute documentation](CONTRIBUTING.md) to learn how to contribute to the project.

 ## Thanks

 This project would not be possible without the [findAndReplaceDOMText](https://github.com/padolsey/findAndReplaceDOMText) function written by [James Padolsey](https://github.com/padolsey).

+Thanks to Richard Willis who [originally wrote](https://github.com/badsyntax/jquery-spellchecker) and maintained this plugin.

 ## License